mre/endler.dev/content/2022/alloc/index.md

 ## Table Of Contents

+## Why Should I Care?

+Hold on a sec!

+I made it sound like you should know all about memory allocations (admittedly a bold topic of conversation for a dinner party) but what's the point?
+After all, isn't that something that the compiler and runtime takes care of?

+Indeed it is very convenient to use a language that takes care of memory management, until you hit a wall:
+And it can be frustrating if to wrangle with the language's limitations in the face of a performance bottleneck, a memory leak, or a hardward limitation.
+You silently might nod in agreement if you've ever been in such a situation.

+Rust, in contrast, never hides any low-level details from you.
+It requires you to understand how memory works, because you need to be explicit about how you want to use it.
+Then again, Rust is not the only language that does that.
+Infamously, C also requires you to manage memory yourself.
+However, crucially, Rust's memory model is _safe_.
+Its static code analysis ensures that you don't make too much of a mess.
+In contrast, C almost feels like it actively tries to ambush you; edge-cases and undefined behavior around every corner.

+In summary, Rust is a great language to learn more about memory management, because it's safe but does not hide any details from you.

 ## What's An Allocation?

 The origin of _allocation_ is not widely known, despite being commonly used.